 Today I’ve decided to watch my diet of thoughts more than my diet of food.

-While vacationing in Curacao this past May, I noticed something: my recent chronic physical symptoms of seeming ph imbalance, i.e. sores in my mouth from an excess of sugar or salt, candida build up at the edges of my lips, and a looming threat of yeast infection.
-(I know…TMI!
-Wait, what?…no, that’s not a disease, that’s Too Much Information!
-Ok, then look away, go check out Facebook and stop reading!
+While vacationing in Curacao this past May, I noticed something: my recent chronic physical symptoms of seeming ph imbalance, i.e. sores in my mouth from an excess of sugar or salt, candida build up at the corners of my lips, and a looming threat of a yeast infection.
+I know…TMI!
+No, that’s not a disease, that’s Too Much Information!
+Ok, then look away.
+Go check Facebook and stop reading!
 I’m trying to work something out here! 😛

-So, at this all-inclusive resort, I was drinking alcohol (sugar) every day, inviting carbs (sugar) back into my diet, and practicing leniency when asked, “Would you like to see the dessert menu?” (more sugar)
+So, at this all-inclusive resort that I was lucky enough to afford, I was drinking alcohol (sugar) every day, inviting carbs (sugar) back into my diet, and practicing leniency when asked, “Would you like to see the dessert menu?” (more sugar)

-What was different?
 My thoughts.
-I was in my tropical, seaside, pina-colada-induced, feet up, no obligations element of bliss and joy.
+My thoughts were different.
+I was in my tropical, seaside, pina-colada-induced, feet up, no obligations, stress-free element of bliss and joy.